Browse by Medical Category

-Q: How do I contact the Paul S. Russell, MD Museum of Medical History and Innovation or the Massachusetts General Hospital History Program?
+Answers to frequently asked questions about the Paul S. Russell, MD Museum of Medical History and Innovation at Massachusetts General Hospital.

 Q: Is there an admission fee?

 A: No. The museum is free and open to the public.Q: Where is the museum located?A: The museum is located at 2 North Grove Street in Boston, on the Massachusetts General Hospital main campus.

 Q: How can I see the Ether Dome?
 A: The Mass General Ether Dome, a surgical amphitheater and the site of the first successful public surgery using anesthetic, is located in the Bulfinch Building.
 The Ether Dome is open weekdays from 9:00 am to 5:00 pm, but is closed during faculty meetings.
 Call 617-724-9557 for more information.
 Q: How can I get to the museum?

 A: We encourage visitors to take public transportation.
 The museum is a short walk from the Charles/MGH Station on the MBTA Red Line.Parking at Mass General garages is limited to patients, their families and visitors.
 When visiting the museum, you may use on-street metered parking or nearby parking garages.
 The museum does not offer validated parking.
 Q: Does the museum offer any tours?A: Yes, our specially trained docents are available to provide tours to all visitors.
 Large groups are asked to call 617-724-8009 to schedule their visit so we can plan accordingly.Q: Is the museum appropriate for school field trips?